 Ignite the Spark of America's Founding — Join FIREWORKS250!![]()

-Be the first to receive updates on the next opportunity to participate and access stipends for evidence-based lessons, professional learning, and student activities fostering independence, reflection, and engagement in civics and literacy.
-Florida public school grade 5 teachers are eligible to participate.
-Teachers who participate receive a stipend of $1,000 each, and schools can receive a school incentive if two or more teachers complete all participation activities.
+Teachers who participate in the cohort receive a stipend of $1,000 each, and schools can receive a school incentive if two or more teachers complete the required activities.
 In addition, participating teachers have the chance to earn an additional $500 stipend by attending all three days of the annual summer symposium.
-New teachers will be selected each year for participation stipends.
+While stipends are exclusive to selected participants, all resources—identical to those provided to the participating teachers—will continue to be freely available on this website for all educators.

 What is FIREWORKS250?